Last Updated on February 24, 2022 by rudyooms

 I’m not sure this is the problem, but I think it is weird.

-After some time, Peter Klapwijk received an email from Microsoft confirming it’s a Windows bug.
+After some time, Peter Klapwijk received an email from Microsoft confirming it was a Windows bug.
 And a few days later he received another: “Bug found, fix made”.
+So it should be fixed in a future release.